AlexandreTunstall/CodeSurgeon/README.md

 internal class NewLine { }
 ```

+#### Example Patch

+A working example patch can be found in the [`CodeSurgeon.CLI.TestPatch` project](/CodeSurgeon.CLI.TestPatch/).

 ### Installing a Patch

 To actually install your patch into the assembly, you need an installer.

 #### With the Provided CLI Installer

-Code Surgeon comes with a command line installer in the `CodeSurgeon.CLI` project.
+Code Surgeon comes with a command line installer in the [`CodeSurgeon.CLI` project](/CodeSurgeon.CLI/) (see project README for more information).
-More information on using the installer can be found [here](CodeSurgeon.CLI/README.md).

 #### Writing a Custom Installer

 Since Code Surgeon provides an API, you may use your own installer instead of the provided one.

+*The documentation does not yet exist.*
+*Please use the provided CLI installer source code as a reference instead.*

+## Contributing

+If you've found a bug, observed behaviour you did not expect or would like to suggest a feature, please [create an issue](/../../issues/new).